MicrosoftDocs/WSL/WSL/install-win10.md

-5. Create your UNIX username and password.
-This user account can be different from, and has no relationship to, your Windows username and password.
+5. Create your LINUX username and password.
+This user account has no relationship to your Windows username and password and hence can be different.
 [Read more](user-support.md).

 You're done!
 Now you can use your Linux environment.